satb/doublespend/README.md

       * If the transaction receipt cannot be fetched anymore, it is deemed a doublespend.
       * The newly arrived transactions are then added to the cache again if they are of interest to the system.
       * The cache is purged if it has transactions beyond 24 hrs for any of the addresses that are of interest

+# Testing ERC-20 Double Spend
+  * ERC-20 double spend is different in the way the setup works, but the strategy employed is the same
+  * First spin up two nodes like for ETH double spend, then create the test accounts, deploy the erc-20 smart contracts, spend the erc-20 tokens, start monitoring the blockchain, partition the network, overpower the hash power of node2 by node1, spend on node1, force node2 to accept the new chain from node1 that had the doublespend
+  *  `go test -run TestErc20DoubleSpend`